Inverse Functions & Chain Rule

 The graph of \(f^{-1}\) is the mirror reflection of \(f\) across the line \(y = x\).

-This is because every point \((a, b)\) on \(f\) becomes \((b, a)\) on \(f^{-1}\) — you are swapping the \(x\) and \(y\) coordinates.
-The line \(y = x\) is the angle bisector of the \(x\)-axis and \(y\)-axis, and reflecting across it swaps coordinates.
+This follows from the fact that every point \((a, b)\) on \(f\) corresponds to the point \((b, a)\) on \(f^{-1}\) — the \(x\) and \(y\) coordinates are interchanged.
+The line \(y = x\) is the angle bisector of the \(x\)-axis and \(y\)-axis, and reflection across it swaps coordinates.

-A common mistake is to think you can just rotate the graph 90 degrees.
-That is wrong!
-Rotation and reflection are different transformations.
+A common error is to suppose that one may simply rotate the graph 90 degrees.
+This is incorrect — rotation and reflection are different transformations.

-- Reflection across \(y = x\): swap \((a, b) \to (b, a)\)
+• Reflection across \(y = x\): swap \((a, b) \to (b, a)\)

-- Rotation by 90 degrees: moves \((a, b) \to (-b, a)\)
+• Rotation by 90 degrees: moves \((a, b) \to (-b, a)\)

 Explore — see \(f\) and \(f^{-1}\) as reflections across \(y = x\):